 - A Formal English grammar.

 The specification of the grammar describes how idea’s (facts, statements, questions and answers) can be expressed in Formal English.

-An Electronic English Taxonomic Dictionary in parts for various application area's (domains).
+- An Electronic English Taxonomic Dictionary and Ontology.

 Contextual facts describe the context of expressions.
 Such contextual facts are required for the unambiguous interpretation of the expressions.
 For example, the intention of an expression, its validity context, who and when it was expressed, etc.

 - A standard format for expressions, called the Gellish Expression Format.

 A language independent specification of a universal expression format that defines the syntax of expressions and can be used for storage and exchange of data.
 It can be implemented in various data interchange formats, such as CSV and JSON or even in spreadsheet formats.

 The reference application is a collection of Open Source software that is intended for verifying the consistency and correctness of the language definition.
 It has as further objectives: being an application for demonstrating the capabilities of applying the Gellish family of formalized languages (e.g. as a knowledge base, a data and document management system, or as a dictionary and model server) and as a source for reusable Gellish enabled software.

 Further information is available on the Gellish website